Wladimir Klitschko Retires from Boxing Amid Anthony Joshua Rematch Talks

 He bows out of the sport having won more than most, including an Olympic gold medal at Atlanta 1996.

-Klitschko was a two-time heavyweight champion, most recently holding the unified title from April 2006 to Nov.
+Klitschko was a two-time world heavyweight champion, most recently holding the unified title from April 2006 to Nov.
 2015, when he lost to Britain's Tyson Fury on points in Dusseldorf, Germany.